catalystneuro/dandi_s3_log_parser/README.md

 These are then additionally mapped only to currently available assets in persistent published Dandiset versions and current drafts, which only comprise around 100 MB of total data.

-These small Dandiset-specific summaries are soon to be shared publically.
+These small Dandiset-specific summaries are soon to be shared publicly.